JPoziemski/DRAW/README.md

 $ ./build.sh
 ```

 Before running the container place input data in the input directory.
 To run the container execute the run_docker.sh script as below.
 Directories input, config_files and output persist data generated and used by Docker.
 Ports 2000 i 5000 are published to the host machine.
-Container is running in interactive mode to see running processes.
+Container is running in interactive mode for user to see running processes.
+It will open a GUI application to fill in configurations and visualizations server, which will rise after the end of the analysis.
 ```console
 $ ./run_docker.sh
 ```